klahrich/chiefhustler/content/posts/purchased-baba.md

 ### Quantitative

 **$BABA** is trading at near all-time lows of ~28 EV/EBITDA(ltm), ~40 EV/EBIT(ltm) and ~17 EV/FCF(ltm) while growth is around 30% YoY.
 Compare to AMZN at ~30 EV/EBITDA(ltm), ~58 EV/EBIT(ltm) and ~53 EV/FCF(ltm) with similar growth.
 Notice the discrepancy between the comparisons of EBITDA on one hand and EBIT or FCF on the other, which reflect the asset-light nature of Alibaba's business.
-Balance sheet is looking sexy as well with tons of net cash on hand.
+The company has positive net cash.

 ![baba-pe](/images/baba_pe.png)